TinyWAF/TinyWAF/README.md

 In no particular order:

-* TinyWAF is designed to run on the same host machine as the web server, however it should also be possible to run it on a separate, dedicated machine.
+* TinyWAF is designed to run on the same host machine as the web server.
-* TinyWAF should be as lightweight and performant as possible, with as few features as possible.
+* TinyWAF should be as lightweight and as performant as possible. (x? req/s)
-* TinyWAF should not act as a load balancer or reverse proxy (except the bare minimum to achieve the requirements of a firewall).
+* TinyWAF should implement the bare minimum features to achieve the the requirements of a firewall.
 * TinyWAF should be invisible to the user and webserver unless a request/response is blocked.
-* TinyWAF should be simple to configure, and ship with sensible default security settings (eg. with a set of rules enabled by detault).
+* TinyWAF should be simple to configure, and ship with sensible default rules enabled.
 * It should be possible to define custom firewall rules and policies for TinyWAF.
 * TinyWAF should be thoroughly unit-tested to prevent regressions and issues.